VDIGPKU/OpenAD/readme.md

 ```

 If you encounter any difficulties in creating data,
-please raise an issue or send an email to xiazhongyu@pku.edu.cn
+please raise an issue or email xiazhongyu@pku.edu.cn

 ## Getting Started